UCSD-CSE-218-2023/FlappyCow/INSTRUCTIONS.md

 ---

-This game features the Google Play Services with a leaderboard and achievements.
+This gameActivity features the Google Play Services with a leaderboard and achievements.
 Those will not work out of the box for you.
 Because the IDs for that features (res/values/ids.xml) come from my google developer account and will only work with the apk signed by me.
 (You will get an error when trying to sign in)

-So you need to add your own game to the play services in the [Google Play developer console](https://play.google.com/apps/publish/) or remove this feature from the game.
+So you need to add your own gameActivity to the play services in the [Google Play developer console](https://play.google.com/apps/publish/) or remove this feature from the gameActivity.

 ---